-The Agency, British Waterways and The Middle Level Commissioners also display signs to inform users of Strong Stream Advice.
-Signs on the River Nene are located at the top and bottom locks of the Northampton Arm of the Grand Union Canal, at Stanground Lock, Peterborough and at Dog-in-a-Doublet.
-At a number of sites on the River Nene, boat clubs (in association with the Agency) raise red flags when Strong Stream Advice is in operation.
-These flags not only inform club members that Strong Stream Advice is on, but are of value to other river users as well.
-River users are also able to telephone the Agency's Floodline Information Service to hear a recorded message which will inform users whether Strong Stream Advice is on or off.
+River Nene 032112 River Great Ouse 033211 River Ancholme 031211 to inform users of Strong Stream Advice.
+Signs on the River Nene are located at the top and bottom locks of the Northampton Arm of the Grand Union Canal, at Stanground Lock, Peterborough, at Dog-in-a-Doublet, many of the moorings and all reversed and some other locks.
+At a number of sites on the River Nene, boat clubs (in association with the Environment Agency) raise red flags when SSA is in operation.
+These flags not only inform club members that SSA is on, but are of value to other river users as well.